robertorosero/pyhtonmig/Doc/library/multiprocessing.rst

    .. method:: terminate()

       Terminate the process.
 On Unix this is done using the ``SIGTERM`` signal;
-      on Windows :cfunc:`TerminateProcess` is used.
+      on Windows :c:func:`TerminateProcess` is used.
 Note that exit handlers and finally clauses, etc., will not be executed.

       Note that descendant processes of the process will *not* be terminated --